xxcordeau/TIL/README.md

-Important to note once your approval process is set up When you set up approvals for your project, approvals will not be r
+ to note once your approval process is set up
+When you set up approvals for your project, approvals will not be r